-- Home Health: Skilled Nursing Specialized Therapies Home Health Aide Services Medical Supplies - Hospice: Physician Services Nursing Services Medical Social Services
+Home Health: Skilled Nursing

+Specialized Therapies Home Health Aide Services Medical

+Supplies

+Hospice: Physician Services

+Nursing Services

+Medical Social Services Counseling Services

+Hospice Aide and Homemaker Services

+Volunteer Services

+Medical Appliances and Supplies

+Drugs and Biologicals Therapy Services

+Short-Term Inpatient Care Ambulance Services

+Nursing Facility and ICF/MR Room and Board

+Home

+Infusion Therapy: Total Parenteral Nutrition (TPN)

+Enteral Nutrition (EN)

+Intravenous Chemotherapy

-Counseling Services Hospice Aide and Homemaker Services Volunteer Services Medical Appliances and Supplies Drugs and Biologicals Therapy Services Short-Term Inpatient Care Ambulance Services Nursing Facility and ICF/MR Room and Board Home Infusion Therapy: Total Parenteral Nutrition (TPN) Enteral Nutrition (EN) Intravenous Chemotherapy Intravenous Antibiotic Therapy Pain Management Therapy Guidance: Nursing services may include nurse practitioner services, nurse midwife services, advanced practice nurse services, private duty nursing care, pediatric nurse services, and respiratory care services in a home, school or other setting.
+Intravenous Antibiotic Therapy

+Pain Management Therapy

+Guidance: Nursing services may include nurse practitioner services, nurse midwife services, advanced practice nurse services, private duty nursing care, pediatric nurse services, and respiratory care services in a home, school or other setting.

+6.2.13. \square Nursing care services (Section 2110(a)(15))

+6.2.14. \boxtimes Abortion only if necessary to save the life of the mother or if the pregnancy is the result of an act of rape or incest (Section 2110(a)(16)

 6.2.15.
-Nursing care services (Section 2110(a)(15)) 6.2.16. 🖂 Abortion only if necessary to save the life of the mother or if the pregnancy is the result of an act of rape or incest (Section $2110(a)(16)$ 6.2.17. 🔀 Dental services (Section 2110(a)(17)) States updating their dental benefits must complete 6.2-DC (CHIPRA # 7, SHO # #09-012 issued October 7, 2009) 6.2.18. 🖂 Vision screenings and services (Section 2110(a)(24)) 6.2.19.
-Hearing screenings and services (Section 2110(a)(24)) 6.2.20.
-Inpatient substance abuse treatment services and residential substance abuse treatment services (Section 2110(a)(18)) Utilization rev iew and prior authorization for services may be required.
+Dental services (Section 2110(a)(17)) States updating their dental benefits must complete 6.2-DC (CHIPRA # 7, SHO # #09-012 issued October 7, 2009)

+6.2.16.
+Vision screenings and services (Section 2110(a)(24))

+6.2.17.
+Hearing screenings and services (Section 2110(a)(24)) 6.2.18.
+Case management services (Section 2110(a)(20)) 6.2.19.
+Care coordination services (Section 2110(a)(21)) 6.2.20. ⊠ Physical therapy, occupational therapy, and services for individuals with speech, hearing, and language disorders (Section 2110(a)(22)) Utilization re eview and prior authorization for services may be required.
 6.2.21.
-Outpatient substance abuse treatment services (Section 2110(a)(19))

-Utilization review and prior authorization for services may be required.

-6.2.22. 🖂 Case management s services (Section 2110(a)(20) Cube management (Section) 2110(a)(20))

-- 6.2.23. \boxtimes Care coordination services (Section 2110(a)(21)) - 6.2.24. \boxtimes Physical therapy, occupational therapy, and services for individuals with speech, hearing, and language disorders (Section 2110(a)(22))

-Utilization review and prior authorization for services may be required.

-- 6.2.25.
-Hospice care (Section 2110(a)(23)) - Guidance:See guidance for section 6.1.4.1 for a guidance on the statutory requirements for EPSDT under sections 1905(r) and 1902(a)(43) of the Act.
-If the benefit being provided does not meet the EPSDT statutory requirements, do not check this box. - 6.2.26.
-EPSDT consistent with requirements of sections 1905(r) and 1902(a)(43) of the Act

-Guidance:Any other medical, diagnostic, screening, preventive, restorative, remedial, therapeutic or rehabilitative service may be provided, whether in a facility, home, school, or other setting, if recognized by State law and only if the service is: 1) prescribed by or furnished by a physician or other licensed or registered practitioner within the scope of practice as prescribed by State law; 2) performed under the general supervision or at the direction of a physician; or 3) furnished by a health care facility that is operated by a State or local government or is licensed under State law and operating within the scope of the license.
+Hospice care (Section 2110(a)(23)) Guidance: See guidance for section 6.1.4.1 for a guidance on the statutory requirements for EPSDT under sections 1905(r) and 1902(a)(43) of the Act.
+If the benefit being provided does not meet the EPSDT statutory requirements, do not check this box.
+6.2.22.
+EPSDT consistent with requirements of sections 1905(r) and 1902(a)(43) of the Act 6.2.22.1 The state assures that any limitations applied to the amount, duration, and scope of benefits described in Sections 6.2 and 6.3- BH of the CHIP state plan can be exceeded as medically necessary.
+Guidance: Any other medical, diagnostic, screening, preventive, restorative, remedial, therapeutic or rehabilitative service may be provided, whether in a facility, home, school, or other setting, if recognized by State law and only if the service is: 1) prescribed by or furnished by a physician or other licensed or registered practitioner within the scope of practice as prescribed by State law; 2) performed under the general supervision or at the direction of a physician; or 3) furnished by a health care facility that is operated by a State or local government or is licensed under State law and operating within the scope of the license.
+6.2.23.

-- 6.2.27.
 Any other medical, diagnostic, screening, preventive, restorative, remedial, therapeutic, or rehabilitative services.
-(Section 2110(a)(24)) - 6.2.28.
-Premiums for private health care insurance coverage (Section 2110(a)(25)) - 6.2.29. \square Medical transportation (Section 2110(a)(26))
+(Section 2110(a)(24)) 6.2.24.
+Premiums for private health care insurance coverage (Section 2110(a)(25)) 6.2.25. ⊠ Medical transportation (Section 2110(a)(26))